robur-coop/miragevpn-spec/openvpn.md

 ```

 The session IDs are opaque (random 64 bit) values for identifying the TLS
 session.
-Each peer uses a separate counter for the sequence numbers (also named
+Each peer uses a separate counter for the sequence numbers starting at
-packet id in OpenVPN), starting at 0.
-The control packets must be sequential,
+0. The control packets must be sequential, with the gap-free sequence number
-with the gap-free sequence number monotonically increasing.
+monotonically increasing.

 ### TLS auth header